resnostyle/linux-sysadmin-interview-questions/README.md

 * What would you do in the event of a zombie apocalypse?
 * Why are manhole covers round?
 * If you were building a website, how would you design a forgotten password authentication process?
-* You've seen the office.
-What would you change?

 #### [[⬆]](#toc) <a name='demo'>Demo Time:</a>